A multiscale continuous Galerkin method for stochastic simulation and robust design of photonic crystals: Stochastic MSCG

 \section{Stochastic MSCG}

-In this section, we introduce an computational approach for computing the statistics of some outputs of interest, such as the transmission power of photonic devices, of stochastic wave propagation problems.
-The main ingredients of our approach include (1) stochastic modeling to deal with geometry error due to imperfections, (2) reduced basis approximation \cite{noor1980reduced,barrault2004empirical,prud2002reliable,rozza2008reduced} to reduce the computational cost, (3) variance reduction \cite{giles2008multilevel,ng2012multifidelity,vidal2015model,vidal2016empirical} to accelerate the convergence of the statistical outputs, and (4) adjoint technique to compute the derivatives of the statistical outputs.
+In this section, we introduce an approach for computing the statistics of quantities of interest, such as the transmission power of photonic devices.
+The main ingredients of our approach include: stochastic modeling to deal with geometry variability, a reduced order model \cite{barrault2004empirical,prud2002reliable,rozza2008reduced} to economize the simulation at the subdomain level, a variance reduction method \cite{giles2008multilevel,vidal2015model,vidal2016empirical} to accelerate the convergence of the statistical outputs, and an adjoint technique to compute derivatives.